raonarvokshi/trackitall/README.md

-# Travel Agency web application
+# Product and stock managment web application

 This project is a full-stack product and stock managment web application where you can add, edit and delete products or stock and also track your products and your stocks in a charts format.